moby/mobywebsite/docs/kubernetes.md

 Code: [https://github.com/containerd/containerd](https://github.com/containerd/containerd)

 The containerd project was designed to be used as the core container runtime for future editions of Docker, Kubernetes, and many other projects.
-The project is currently [approaching the 1.0 milestone](https://github.com/containerd/containerd/milestone/13).

 Code: [https://github.com/kubernetes-incubator/cri-containerd](https://github.com/kubernetes-incubator/cri-containerd)